 As stated earlier, a key to this simple set-up is the use of lively bait.
 An easy way to keep a bunch of crappie minnows fresh and lively is to put them in a good bait container.
 I use a small Min-O-Life Personal Baitstation for keeping my spring crappie minnows.
 This is a compact, insulated container with an aerator that does a great job of keeping minnows fresh.

-Spring crappie are often suckers for small jigs tipped with lively minnows.
+Spring crappie is often suckered for small jigs tipped with lively minnows.
 Though bluegills will also hit these rigs, I prefer a small Fire-Fly Jig tipped with a waxworm when targeting these fish.
 Parakeet and pink/white patterned jigs have been good spring ‘gill producers.

-Regardless which jig and particular panfish species is chosen, an important factor in making this simple system the most effective is the use of the right bobber.
-The Lite-Bite Slip Bobbers are awesome tools.
+Regardless of which jig and particular panfish species are chosen, an important factor in making this simple system the most effective is the use of the right bobber.
+The Lite-Bite Slip Bobbers are awesome tools and can be set at the water depth you want be using a slip knot stop like the Snubber Stops.
 They have hi-vis stems that can be seen easily in low light.
-Not only that, but the bobber stems have Slip-N-Slide grommets allowing line to slide through with minimal resistance helping anglers catch light biters.
+Not only that, but the bobber stems have Slip-N-Slide grommets allowing the line to slide through with minimal resistance helping anglers catch light biters.
 Their sleek pear shape also helps anglers in bite detection.

-The final component of this presentation involves the use of light line that allows small baits to fish naturally.
-Bionic Panfish Line in 3-pound test is my choice as it handles well and is available in a blue camo color pattern that blends into the blue sky background which can be important for upward feeding crappie and bluegills holding in clear water.
+The final component of this presentation involves the use of a light line that allows small baits to fish naturally.
+Line in the 3-pound test is my choice as it handles well and is available in a blue camo color pattern that blends into the blue sky background which can be important for upward feeding crappie and bluegills holding in clear water.

 Spring is here and heading to a likely crappie/bluegill holding spot on some of the year’s first nice days is something I look forward to every year.
 Using the simple tips above often leads to panfish success for me and can probably make your panfishing successful as well.
 As always, good luck on the water!